usegalaxy-eu/pulsar-network-docs/source/vars_tf.rst

 :Description:
 	Set the VGCN image to use.
 Terraform expects to find on OpenStack with the name specified in this field.
 	More on VGCN image `here <https://github.com/usegalaxy-eu/vgcn>`_.
+        The image ``name`` must match the name of the image on the OpenStack tenant.
 	This field can be left unchanged.

 :Example: